NOC-OI/sql-ecology-lesson/episodes/00-sql-introduction.md

 There are different database management systems to work with relational databases such as SQLite, MySQL, PostgreSQL, MSSQL Server, and many more.
 Each of them differ mainly based on their scalability, but they all share the same core principles of relational databases.
-In this lesson, we use SQLite to introduce you to SQL and data retrieval from a relational database.
+In this lesson, we use Oracle, which is a commercial database management system.
+This is the database system used by many large companies, like National Oceanography Centre (NOC).

 ### Relational databases

-Let's look at a pre-existing database, the `portal_mammals.sqlite` file from the Portal Project dataset that we downloaded during [Setup](../learners/setup.md).
-In DB Browser for SQLite, click on the "Open Database" button, select the portal\_mammals.sqlite file, and click "Open" to open the database.
+Let's look at a pre-existing database, using the main BODC user that we described in the [Setup](../learners/setup.md).
+In [Adminer link](https://oracle-access.shop/), use the following credentials:

+- **System**: Oracle (beta)
+- **Server**: `//oracle-service.default.svc.cluster.local:1521/PORTAL_MAMMALS`
+- **Username**: `BODC`
+- **Password**: `bodc`

+Once you log in, you will see a screen with a side bar on the left and a main panel on the right.
+On the left side bar, please set **DB** to `USERS` and **Schema** to `BODC`.
+This will show you the tables in the database on the main panel and allows us to browse the data in those tables.

-You can see the tables in the database by looking at the left hand side of the screen under Database Structure tab.
-Here you will see a list under "Tables."
+You can see the tables in the database by looking at the left side bar.
+Here you will see a list under with some "Tables" starting with "select" before the name of the table."
 Each item listed here corresponds to one of the `csv` files we were exploring earlier.
-To see the contents of any table, right-click on it, and then click the "Browse Table" from the menu, or select the "Browse Data" tab next to the "Database Structure" tab and select the wanted table from the dropdown named "Table".
+To see the contents of any table, right-click on it, and then click the "Select data" from the main panel.
 This will give us a view that we're used to - a copy of the table.
 Hopefully this helps to show that a database is, in some sense, only a collection of tables, where there's some value in the tables that allows them to be connected to each other (the "related" part of "relational database").

-The "Database Structure" tab also provides some metadata about each table.
-If you click on the down arrow next to a table name, you will see information about the columns, which in databases are referred to as "fields," and their assigned data types.
+On the main panel, if you click on "Show Structure" you will see some metadata about each table, like information about the columns, which in databases are referred to as "fields," and their assigned data types.
 (The rows of a database table
 are called *records*.)
 Each field contains one variety or type of data, often numbers or text.
-You can see in the `surveys` table that most fields contain numbers (BIGINT, or big integer, and FLOAT, or floating point numbers/decimals) while the `species` table is entirely made up of text fields.
+You can see in the `surveys` table that most fields contain numbers (NUMBER and FLOAT, or floating point numbers/decimals) while the `species` table is entirely made up of text fields (VARCHAR).

-The "Execute SQL" tab is blank now - this is where we'll be typing our queries to retrieve information from the database tables.
+The "SQL Command" option on the left side bar is blank now - this is where we'll be typing our queries to retrieve information from the database tables.

 To summarize: